-Prerequisite: MAT K137 or higher math course.
+Prerequisites: ENG K101 and MAT K123 or higher.

 The course emphasizes quantitative and statistical concepts and their applications in a business environment, Emphasis is placed on developing skills in problem definition, problem solution and the application of the solution to decision making.
 The student will demonstrate these skills by presenting and defending their proposals to resolving specific business issues through individual and team projects.